juliana-santana/juliana-santana/README.md

 ### Hi there sou Juliana Santana 👋

-- I'm an Application Tester.
+- I'm a Software Tester.

 - 🔭 I'm working at Hospidata as a Junior Test Analyst.